Post

 Characteristic Equation

-Let’s consider a second-order homogeneous linear ODE with constant coefficients $a$ and $b$:
+Let’s consider a second-order homogeneous linear ordinary differential equation with constant coefficients $a$ and $b$:

 \[y^{\prime\prime} + ay^{\prime} + by = 0 \label{eqn:ode_with_constant_coefficients}\tag{1}\]

-This type of equation has important applications in mechanical and electrical oscillations.
+This type of equation has important applications in mechanical and electrical vibrations.

-Previously in Bernoulli Equation, we found the general solution to the logistic equation, and according to that, the solution to a first-order linear differential equation with constant coefficient $k$:
+We have previously found the general solution of the logistic equation in Bernoulli Equation, and according to it, the solution to the first-order linear ODE with a constant coefficient $k$,

 \[y^\prime + ky = 0\]

-Therefore, for a similar form of equation ($\ref{eqn:ode_with_constant_coefficients}$), we can first try a solution of the form:
+Therefore, for a similarly shaped equation like ($\ref{eqn:ode_with_constant_coefficients}$), we can first try a solution of the form

 \[y=e^{\lambda x}\label{eqn:general_sol}\tag{2}\]

-Of course, this is merely a guess, and there’s no guarantee that the general solution will actually take this form.
-However, as long as we can find two linearly independent solutions, we can determine the general solution using the superposition principle as we saw in Second-Order Homogeneous Linear ODEs.
+Of course, this is merely a guess, and there is no guarantee that the general solution will actually have this form.
+However, if we can find any two linearly independent solutions, we can obtain the general solution by the superposition principle, as we saw in Homogeneous Linear ODEs of Second Order.

-As we’ll see shortly, there are cases where we need to find solutions in different forms.
+As we will see shortly, there are also cases where we need to find a different form of solution.

 \[y^\prime = \lambda e^{\lambda x}, \quad y^{\prime\prime} = \lambda^2 e^{\lambda x}\]